With-the-Ranks/Spoke/docs/EXPLANATION-development-guidelines.md

 - Make sure the default value will not break the application for users that upgrade from a context before the variable existed.
 - Only add to `.env.example` if it's an important variable to know about (e.g. the default value will often be wrong) or the development value will often be different (e.g. a DEBUG\_ type variable)
 - `src/server/middleware/render-index.js` is important to update if this variable is needed on the client/React side and can't/shouldn't be sent through a GraphQL api/object.
 In this case, see the bottom of that file.
 Be careful since you are printing the variable in _raw javascript_ -- so include a `|| <default>` value within the `${...}` context.
-- For any variables that enable features that should not be enabled (for legal reasons) in the United States, always ALSO test for `process.env.NOT_IN_USA` -- this ensures that the code self-documents the context these features will be available (and not available in).

 ## Understanding DB/.[ORM].(https://stackoverflow.com/questions/1279613/what-is-an-orm-and-where-can-i-learn-more-about-it) calls